-The unknown is also the force of Nature that we most crave to experience.
+The Unknown is also the force of Nature that we must crave to experience

 How many people would visit the forest if we knew what birds we would see, which animals we would encounter, what plants we would find, or exactly which adventures awaited us?
 We may have a general idea of such things before we trek into the wilds but it is the potential for surprise which leads us to return.
 Our journeys into Nature are rewarding and dynamic because we never know what will meet us on the path.
 Our love of Nature comes from the very heart of its intimate relationship with the unknown.